[Free] French Text-to-Speech Site! Perfect for Learning Pronunciation

-Have you ever experienced the following difficulties while practicing reading French aloud or pronunciation?
+Have you ever had trouble with the following while practicing reading aloud or pronunciation in French?

-- The rules for liaison and enchaînement where words connect are difficult, and you can't pronounce them well
+- The rules for liaison and enchaînement are difficult, and I can't pronounce them well.

-- You don't know the rules for not pronouncing terminal consonants or how to read nasal vowels
+- I don't understand the rules for not pronouncing final consonants or how to read nasal vowels.

-- It's a hassle to find the audio supplements included with reference books
+- It's a hassle to find the audio files that come with textbooks.

 French is a language with a large gap between spelling and actual pronunciation, and it has a unique rhythm.